Risk Reduction and Prevention

 • In the case where a person fails to attend their screening appointment, a subsequent invitation is sent out 21 working days after the first appointment date.
 If nothing is heard from the person, a final reminder letter is sent to the GP and the person will not receive a further invitation for another year unless specifically requested by the GP.

-• If a person is referred and fails to attend the Eye Clinic, on several occasions, the agreed National and local protocol is that the person should be temporarily suspended for a year and then re-referred to an Eye Clinic.
-The DRSP administration office will do this automatically.
+• If a person is referred and fails to attend the Eye Clinic on several occasions, the agreed national and local protocol is that the person should be temporarily suspended for a year and then re-referred to an Eye Clinic.
+The DES administration office will do this automatically.

 Important Information for Practices on Suspending Patients and Patients Wishing to Opt Out

-The Tayside DRSP office can exclude people from the screening programme if they are under the care of an Opthamologist or if the person is temporarily unavailable, such as if they are going away for an extended period of time.
-The DRSP office is unable to permanently suspend people from the screening programme.
+The Tayside DES office can exclude people from the screening programme if they are under the care of an Ophthalmologist or if the person is temporarily unavailable, such as if they are going away for an extended period of time.
+The DES office is unable to permanently suspend people from the screening programme.
 Only a GP can carry out this function.

-All suspensions, other than in the above situation needs to be done by General Practice (please note, no person should be permanently suspended from the screening programme unless clinically warrented).
+All suspensions, other than in the above situation need to be done by General Practice (please note, no person should be permanently suspended from the screening programme unless clinically warranted).
 Suspending people from the screening lists can be done via the DRS pages within SCI-Diabetes.

 How to Perform Retinal Assessment (Opportunistic Examination)